 As an independent researcher, the cost of maintaning a research project, and especially having to find new wolves to study, can be prohibitively expensive.
 I am now out of money.
 It will take at least $10,000 this year to continue my studies.
-Expenses include maintenance of vehicles, computer maintenance and software, fuel, and audio recording equipment.
+Expenses include maintenance of vehicles, field equipment, computer maintenance and software, fuel, and audio recording equipment.
 The remaining $1,000 I am requesting is to cover the fees required by GoFundMe and other companies.

 The study of wolves in Montana is important because we know little about how wolf packs function in the wild, yet I am the only behavioral biologist who does this work in northwest Montana.
 Other researchers work for management agencies who do not use science, as they have claimed, to collect their data.
 I proved this by reviewing the state government's wolf population data and published the results in a peer reviewed scientific journal.
 I found that their information is extremely flawed and in some cases blatantly wrong.
 When I contacted the local wolf manager and asked about what protocols are used to collect data (which the scientific method demands), his response was, "Jay there are no protocols.
 No protocol would be necessary or even help really."
 In fact, managers do not even know the total number of wolves in Montana.
 Nevertheless, their "data" are used to make management decisions and kill hundreds of wolves a year, which potentially could be most of them.
 In summary, the wolf management process is based on claims that do not hold up to scrutiny, because science was never used to begin with.
 Instead, the government's information demonstrates that wolves are considered a "crop," like corn, and are harvested for money and convenience rather than to maintain a functioning ecosystem.
 Most species they manage are treated in this manner.